-Intriguing Origins of Popular Dog Breeds
+Intriguing Origins of the Oldest Dog Breeds

 Dogs have been man's best friend for about 15,000 years.
 While every dog is descended from the mighty wolf, each is different in its own way, and most breeds still have the characteristics they had in their early origins.

 If you've ever wondered why your Poodle takes to water so quickly, your Yorkie likes to chase small animals in your yard or your Pug sits on your feet, they were actually bred for these purposes in their earliest days.
 Even though your dog is now more companion animal than working dog, they’re still acting on instinct.

 Intrigued?
 Check out the fascinating origins of some of the oldest dog breeds.

 The Pug was a favorite of royal households in ancient China dating back as far as 400 B.C.
 Those fierce-looking lion dogs you've seen in statues are generally believed to be Pugs who were bred to keep their royal owners warm by sitting on their feet or laps.
 Some were said to have even been guarded by soldiers — such was their status in royal circles.

 The Dutch East India Company brought Pugs to Europe through Asian trade routes in the 16th century, and the breed became hugely popular in Europe amongst nobles.
 Notable Pug owners include Prince William of Orange, Marie Antoinette (pictured), Napoleon, Queen Victoria and Winston Churchill.

 Weight: 14-18 pounds

 * Breed information was sourced from theAmerican Kennel Club.

 This breed's origins are lost to history because the first Beagles went extinct at the turn of the 20th century.
 The first dogs that were known as Beagles were said to be hunters in Greece in fifth century B.C.
 They were tiny, only standing 8- to 9-inches tall, and were small enough to fit in hunters' pockets, hence the nickname "pocket Beagles."